ferrocene/ferrocene/src/expressions.rst

 The :t:`type` of a :t:`borrow expression` is determined as follows:

 * :dp:`fls_5b2x5ri2w54r`
-  If the :t:`borrow expression` denotes a :t:`shared reference`, then the :t:`type` is ``&T``, where ``T`` is the :t:`type` of the :t:`operand`.
+  If the :t:`borrow expression` denotes an :t:`immutable borrow expression`, then the :t:`type` is ``&T``, where ``T`` is the :t:`type` of the :t:`operand`.

 * :dp:`fls_agl09ia869rk`
-  If the :t:`borrow expression` denotes a :t:`mutable reference`, then the :t:`type` is ``&mut T``, where ``T`` is the :t:`type` of the :t:`operand`.
+  If the :t:`borrow expression` denotes a :t:`mutable borrow expression`, then the :t:`type` is ``&mut T``, where ``T`` is the :t:`type` of the :t:`operand`.

 :dp:`fls_8cvmee9bzs40`